haiwen/python-seafile/README.md

 seafile_api.create_repo(repo_name, passwd=None)
 ```

-Parameters
+Create a repo and return the repo object.

+**Parameters**:

-* repo_name:
+* repo_name: the name of the library.
-* passwd: ou can assign a password to a library to protect it.
+* passwd: if specified, an encrypted library is created.

-**Example** :
+**Example**

 ```python
 seafile_api.create_repo("My new repo")
 ```

-And then a repo object returned as:
+The newly created repo object is returned:

 ```python
 <seafileapi.main.Repo object at 0x7f9417360fa0>
 ```

 ### Delete repo